lamini-ai/lamini-examples/rag.md

    - Each loader iteration will yield a chunk list of length `batch_size`.
 2. `chunker`
    - An object that can chunk the text to a list of substrings.
-   - Default to lamini's `DefaultChunker`.
+   - Default to Lamini's `DefaultChunker`.

 If you `DefaultChunker`, the data will fail to load if the input directory contains files that cannot be read as text.